learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 3. What is the difference between the Pages Router and the App Router?
+## Q. What is the difference between the Pages Router and the App Router?

 | Feature | Pages Router | App Router (Next.js 13+) |
 |---|---|---|